AMAR5355/AMIFactory/README.md

 #### Automation

-AMI Factory automation is accomplished using a Step Functions and is triggered by via SNS subscription to AWS's ec2-windows-ami-update topic.
+AMI Factory automation is accomplished using a Step Function and is triggered by via SNS subscription to AWS's ec2-windows-ami-update topic.

 The Step Function StateMachine and it's associated Lambda's can be found in the templates directory of this repository.
 The StateMachine steps are diagramed below: